PSLmodels/taxdata/cps_data/cps_file_doc.md

 rely on datasets comprised of individual tax units.
 These datasets are available through the IRS, but at substantial financial cost and are not permitted to be shared.
-This document outlines the creation of a tax unit dataset created from publicly available CPS files that is suitable for use with OSPC's Tax-Calculator.
+This document outlines the creation of a tax unit dataset created from publicly available CPS files that is suitable for use with Tax-Calculator.

 ## Overview